qooxdoo/qooxdoo/docs/development/compiler/internals/Dependencies.md

 be very easy for the author of `qx.bom.Stylesheet` to make a minor change in the constructor and introduce a recursive, unresolvable dependency.

-However this is only an issue for loading the class, if we can avoid calling `defer()` until all the classes have been loaded then the problem disappears;
+However, this is only an issue for loading the class, if we can avoid calling `defer()` until all the classes have been loaded then the problem disappears;
 this is the solution used by the compiler in almost all cases.
 It's important to note that a class is not fully defined until it's `defer` method has been